MSP-Greg/SketchUp/docs/Template_Guide.md

 bln = Sketchup.send_action(21065)            # use a Fixnum
 bln = Sketchup.send_action(action)     # action can be either
 ```

+Some strings are not listed on SketchUp.com.
+If one needs an unlisted menu item
+string, one can assign a keyboard shortcut, then either view them with
+`Sketchup.get_shortcuts.sort.join("\n")` or by exporting the 'Preferences' from
+the UI and viewing the .dat file in a text editor.
+If a string ending in ':' is
+shown...

 The following table shows strings (taken from SketchUp.com Nov-15), and their constant
 equivalents.
 Matches were done via RegEx and several lines of case statement.